Lithium battery chargers

 LiFePO4 batteries operate a little differently but an appropriate charge is also best for maximum battery life.
 Generally speaking, a constant current (only really restricted by the charger output) will flow until the battery reaches 90-95% of its state of charge (SOC).
 Once that point is reached, the current will reduce, while the voltage will do the opposite, rising to a cut off voltage of a theoretical 16.8V (but in reality is usually around 14.7V).

-WILL ANY CHARGER CHARGE MY LITHIUM BATTERY?
+DO I NEED A LITHIUM BATTERY CHARGER TO CHARGE MY LITHIUM BATTERY?

-The bottom line is that not all chargers are created equal and you need to ensure your charger, or the one you’re considering buying, such as BMPRO’s BatteryCharge range (from 4-25 Amp), includes a LiFePO4 charging profile.
+The bottom line is that not all chargers are created equal and you need to ensure your charger, or the one you’re considering buying, such as BMPRO’s BatteryCharge range (from 4-25 Amp), includes a lithium charging profile.

 Dedicated Lithium battery chargers will help ensure you maintain an economical battery life and get the best out of your lithium battery.